Stroke & Vascular Disorders

 • Peripheral nervous system complications | ||

 Ischemic stroke.
-Experience at a single center including 45,432 patients who underwent coronary artery bypass graft revealed that perioperative stroke rate has declined over the last 30 years.
-Ischemic stroke occurs more commonly postoperatively than intraoperatively.
-Intraoperative stroke rates were lowest with off-pump coronary artery bypass graft (0.14%) and on-pump beating-heart coronary artery bypass graft (0%) and highest with on-pump coronary artery bypass graft with hypothermic circulatory arrest (5.3%) (125).
+The perioperative stroke rate at a single center, including 45,432 patients who underwent coronary artery bypass graft, revealed that perioperative stroke rate has declined over the last 30 years.
+Ischemic stroke occurs postoperatively more often than intraoperatively.
+Intraoperative stroke rates were lowest with off-pump coronary artery bypass graft (0.14%) and on-pump beating-heart coronary artery bypass graft (0%) and highest with on-pump coronary artery bypass graft with hypothermic circulatory arrest (5.3%) (169).
+Overall, rates of postoperative stroke have been estimated to be between 0.8% and 5.2% (62).

-Microembolic perioperative stroke occurs more often in the border zone areas, but also in subcortical regions resembling lacunar lesions (54; 73; 70).
+Microembolic perioperative stroke occurs especially in the border zones, but also in subcortical regions resembling lacunar lesions (78; 104; 99).

-Lesions in the border between middle cerebral arteries and posterior cerebral arteries can cause visual field defect and transcortical sensory aphasia.
-Lesions in the border between middle cerebral arteries and anterior cerebral arteries can cause proximal-dominant weakness of extremities (man in the barrel syndrome) and transcortical motor aphasia.
-Lesions in the border between superficial and deep branches of middle cerebral arteries may present as mutism and rigidity.
-Watershed infarct of cerebellum can present as dizziness or vertigo, and ataxia (53; 48).
+Involvement of the border zone between the middle and posterior cerebral arteries causes visual field defects and transcortical sensory aphasia.
+Lesions located between the middle and anterior cerebral arteries result in proximal-dominant extremities weakness (man in the barrel syndrome) and transcortical motor aphasia.
+Infarctions between superficial and deep branches of the middle cerebral arteries may present as mutism and rigidity.
+Watershed infarct of the cerebellum can present as dizziness, vertigo, and ataxia (77; 71).

-Watershed infarct can also occur in spinal cord, often at the midthoracic level between the spinal arteries territory and artery of Adamkiewicz territory.
-It can present with acute urinary retention, flaccid paraparesis, and sensory loss with level (48).
+Border zone infarction in the spinal cord often occurs at the midthoracic level between the spinal arteries and the artery of Adamkiewicz.
+This may result in acute urinary retention, flaccid paraparesis, and sensory loss with level (71).

 Of interest is the timing of surgery in patients with both carotid artery stenosis and coronary artery disease.
-In simultaneous surgery, the rate of stroke was higher but mortality was similar compared to staged surgery-carotid artery stenosis first, followed by coronary artery bypass graft for myocardial ischemia.
-However, there were no significant differences in 1-year mortality, and rates of myocardial infarction and transient ischemic attacks (25).
+In simultaneous surgery, the rate of strokes was higher, but mortality was similar compared to surgery for carotid artery stenosis, followed by coronary artery bypass graft.
+However, there were no significant differences in 1-year mortality, and rates of myocardial infarction and transient ischemic attacks (31).

 Nonconvulsive status epilepticus must be excluded in patients with altered alertness.
 Electrolyte imbalance, acute liver or renal dysfunctions, hypoxia, or hypotension should also be considered.
 Stroke does not usually affect alertness unless it involves the reticular activating system.
 Large hemorrhagic or ischemic strokes can decrease alertness by increasing intracranial pressure.

 Altered awareness.
-Confusion is characterized by normal alertness, but altered awareness, orientation, or memory.
+Confusion is characterized by normal alertness but decreased awareness, orientation, or memory.
 Restlessness or agitation are typical for delirium.
 Together, they cause cognitive impairment.

 Approximately half of the coronary artery bypass graft procedures result in early cognitive impairment.
-Improvement occurs within 6 months, but in one third of cases, the deficits may persist up to 12 months (87).
-Two thirds of patients have complete resolution of neurologic deficits during long-term follow-up (68).
-Delayed cognitive impairment may occur after 5 years (88).
+Improvement usually occurs within 6 months, but in one third of cases, the deficits persist up to 12 months (122).
+Two thirds of patients have complete resolution of neurologic deficits during long-term follow-up (96).
+However, delayed cognitive impairment may occur after 5 years (123).
+Prolonged cognitive complaints have been reported in up to 42% of patients 5 years after cardiac surgery.

-Prior stroke is a risk factor for delirium after coronary artery bypass surgery (105).
-MRI imaging in patients with cognitive impairment can reveal multiple small brain lesions (67).
+Prior stroke is a risk factor for delirium after coronary artery bypass graft (144).
+MRI imaging in patients with cognitive impairment can reveal multiple small brain lesions (92).

-The levels of tau protein and neurofilament light protein, specific markers for neuronal injury, may help predict the risk of delirium (107; 23).
-Tau protein level improves with the clinical status of the patient (06).
+The levels of tau protein and neurofilament light protein, specific markers for neuronal injury, may help predict the risk of delirium (146; 29).
+Tau protein level improves with the clinical status of the patient (08).
+The serum level of neuroserpin, a highly neuron-specific and extremely sensitive protein, is another promising marker for neuroregeneration after off-pump coronary artery bypass graft (166).

 Seizure.
-Incidence of seizures after cardiopulmonary bypass is about 3% (39).
-Etiology is multifactorial, including stroke, air embolism, atherosclerotic debris, release of inflammatory mediators during surgery, and exposure to potentially epileptogenic medications such as antifibrinolytics and cephalosporin antibiotics.
+The incidence of seizures after coronary artery bypass graft is about 0.5% (62).
+Seizure etiology is multifactorial; stroke, atherosclerotic or air embolism, inflammatory mediators released during surgery, and epileptogenic medications (antifibrinolytics and cephalosporins).

 Asymptomatic embolism.
-Asymptomatic embolism occurs frequently during coronary artery bypass and endovascular procedures (42).
-These lesions may not be truly asymptomatic because silent infarcts are associated with memory loss or dementia.
+Asymptomatic embolism occurs frequently during coronary artery bypass graft and endovascular procedures (63).

 Brachial plexus injury and mononeuropathies.
-Brachial plexus injury and mononeuropathy may occur after compression or stretching during surgery.
-The lower trunk of brachial plexus is more vulnerable than the upper trunk.
-Injury to the phrenic nerves with unilateral or bilateral diaphragmatic paralysis may result from direct manipulation of the nerve, ischemia, or cold cardioplegia (33; 59).
+Brachial plexus injury and mononeuropathy may occur after compression or stretching during surgery, often occurring due to chest wall retraction utilized with harvesting of the left internal mammary artery (62).
+The lower trunk of the brachial plexus is more vulnerable than the upper trunk.
+Injury to the phrenic nerves with unilateral or bilateral diaphragmatic paralysis may result from direct manipulation of the nerve, ischemia, or cold cardioplegia (45; 84).

 Neurologic complications of left heart catheterization.